-This topic contains 11 replies, has 3 voices, and was last updated by Bruin79 2 years, 8 months ago.
+- This topic has 11 replies, 3 voices, and was last updated 3 years, 8 months ago by Bruin79.

 Hello TS Paul and community, just as the subject line reads… I’m nervous.
 I’ve been seeing a lot of doom and gloom articles lately, more then I’ve ever noticed in the past.
 That may be partly because I’ve become more aware then I used to be but in all honesty, so the economy about to tank?

 Job creation is on a downward tend, exports and imports are downward, GDP is dropping below projections… Etc etc. O and my favorite that refineries are running out of room for gas so that is going to start backing up the supply chain of oil, causing more oil oversupply problems.